 4. Get the audience to remind you where you were

 If your mind goes blank mid-point, you can always just say to the audience “Where did I get up to?”.
 Someone sitting at the front will pipe up “You were just saying X…” and you can pick it back up.
 As always in public speaking, don’t show any embarrassment and certainly don’t apologise!
-The way to view public speaking is as a conversation between you and your audience – it is right to actively engage them with your talk rather than just put on a show where they are passively listening.
+The way to view public speaking is as a conversation between you and your audience – it is a good thing to be interacting with them while you’re speaking.

 5. Ask the audience